dtourolle/dtourolle.github.io/_posts/2019-08-21-motion-detection.md

     <matplotlib.legend.Legend at 0x7fab885126a0>

 ![png](./assets/images/motion_detection/examples_6_1.png)

 This might not seem like much but on a system like a rasperry pi zero an update can take 3 seconds, so the camera is essentially blind for the first 5 minutes after starting if the Variance is so poorly measured.

 # Motion detection

-No we have an initialised system how well can we detect motion which is not part of the background.
+Now we have an initialised system how well can we detect motion which is not part of the background.
 The first test is to add a synthetic person to the images at random spaces and times.
 Here a copyright free image of a person is loaded and then a function got adding it to the image is defined.

 ```python
 person = zoom(np.array(Image.open('walking_man.jpg'))[:,:,0],0.3)<220
 ```

-Now lets add him to the image.
+Now let’s add him to the image.

 ```python
 y=200